When can a victim of a crime sue the property owner?

 What Plaintiffs Can Do

 In any case where a victim of a crime believes that they may be a victim of negligent security, they should consult with counsel as soon as possible.
 Investigation of the facts while they are fresh is always imperative in such cases.
 The more evidence of foreseeability and superior knowledge the more likely it is that the landowner can be held liable civilly for damages.
-At Shiver Hamilton LLC, our attorneys have successfully handled numerous premises liability cases and recovered millions of dollars in verdicts and settlements for our clients, including a $2.9 million settlement from an apartment complex for a victim of sexual assault.
+At Shiver Hamilton Campbell, our attorneys have successfully handled numerous premises liability cases and recovered millions of dollars in verdicts and settlements for our clients, including a $2.9 million settlement from an apartment complex for a victim of sexual assault.

 If you believe, you’ve suffered an injury due to a property owner’s negligence we’d like to hear from you.